 You are not frozen solid and are larger than 3.4 ounces, so you may not board the plane.

-By the way, if you plan to be flying this holiday season, click here for the Dec.
-13, 2017 TSA blog post that gives advice about traveling in mid-late December.
+By the way, if you plan to be flying this holiday season, click here for a very helpful TSA blog post that gives advice about traveling in mid-late December.

 Safe travels to you and yours!